AndrewWPhillips/eggql/TUTORIAL.md

 `Search()` returns a slice of interface{}, each of which is either a `Human` or a `Droid`.
 The `args` option says that the query takes one argument called "text".
 The square brackets in the GraphQL return type (`[SearchResult]`) says that it is a list.

 The function that implements the `search` query is straightforward.
-We just return a list of humans etc stored in a slice of `interface{}`.
+We just return a list of humans etc. stored in a slice of `interface{}`.

 ```Go
 	http.Handle("/graphql", eggql.MustRun(gqlEnums,